dojot/docs/source/using-api-interface.rst

 In order to properly configure a physical device in dojot, you must first create its representation in the platform.
 The example presented here is just a small part of what is offered by DeviceManager.
-For more information, check the `DeviceManager how-to`_ for more detailed instructions.
+For more information, check the `DeviceManager documentation`_ for more detailed instructions.

 First of all, let's create a template for the device - all devices are based off of a template, remember.